New Jersey Primary Election Results: Governor's Race Set, Mayoral Races In Camden, Atlantic City

 ATLANTIC CITY MAYOR

-In the race for Atlantic City mayor, incumbent Marty Small is leading challenger Tom Foley in the Democratic primary.
+In the race for Atlantic City mayor, incumbent Marty Small defeated challenger Tom Foley in the Democratic primary.

-The winner will face Tom Forkin in November.
-He ran unopposed.MORE NEWS: At Least 2 Dozen Water Rescues In Chester County As Flash Flooding Occurs
+Small will face Tom Forkin in November.
+He ran unopposed.Firefighters Battle 2-Alarm Warehouse Fire At Former Glass Factory In Millville

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)